vertica/spark-connector/examples/scala/README.md

 # Kerberos Examples

 The example `writeThenReadWithKerberos` demonstrates how to configure the connector with Kerberos.

-First, we will need to shut down any running docker environment.
+To test using our kerberos docker environment, first make sure to shut down our docker environment if it is running.
 Navigate to `spark-connector/docker/` on your local machine and run
 ```
 docker-compose down
 ```